Shuaf98/Portfolio/README.md

 Contained in this repository are several projects which I have worked on, which I hope can properly showcase my knowledge and capabilities.
 Within this repository, you can find:
 - **End to End Machine Learning** projects and kaggle competitions, containing EDA and visualizations, feature engineering and extraction techniques, as well as prediction models using various different machine learning algorithms and packages.
 - **Cutom Algorithms**, with custom implemented machine learning algrorithms from sratch, utilizing OOP and class functionality.
 The goal of these projects were to display and  showcase my knowledge of the various supervised and unsupervised algorithms themselves, and not just ability to implement Sklearn packages.
-- **Self Made Learning Material**, featuring some of the most enjoyable work I have created for my own learning:
+- **SQL Projects and Tableau**, featuring some of the most enjoyable work I have created for my own learning:
   - Puzzle solving with python on [Advent of Code](https://adventofcode.com/)
   - SQL Database Management with Python
   - SQL Analysis on the Chicago Hardship dataset.